MartinTrappe/pycma_mit/README.md

 ## Overview

 `pycma_mit` launches multiple parallel CMA-ES runs, tracks the best fitness value of each run, and saves timestamped logs and plots in the automatically created `data/` folder.
 Customizable hyperparameters to improve performance for specific use cases.
-Copmarison with all scipy optimizers.
+Comparison with all scipy optimizers.

 **Key outputs:**